logicxd/til/Operating System/4-CPU.md

 * **Preemptive scheduling**
   * Process can be interrupted to release the CPU.

-### First-Come, First-Served (FCFS) Scheduling
-Process that requests the CPU FIRST is allocated the CPU first.
-* Non-preemptive algorithm.
-* Implementation: FIFO queues.
-* Performance: average waiting time in queue.

   Calculations
   * **Waiting time**: The time the process starts executing - the time the process arrived.
 Measures idle time of job.
+Lower better
   * **Turnaround time**: The time the process finishes executing - the time the process arrived.
 Measures latency.
+Lower better
   * **Response time**: The time the process arrived - the time the process started executing.
-* **CPU Idle Time**: Utilization.
+Lower better
+  * **CPU Utilization**: The number of units used for processes / the total number of units ran.
+A percentage.
+Higher better
+  * **Throughput**: The total number of processes / the total number of units ran. # of processes / ms. Higher better
   * **Overhead**: How much extra cost do we incur to schedule -- depends on algorithm.
     * Context switches -- a fixed cost of switching processes.
     * Conflict resolution -- could be extra cost to resolve conflicts.

+### First-Come, First-Served (FCFS) Scheduling
+Process that requests the CPU FIRST is allocated the CPU first.
+* Non-preemptive algorithm.
+* Implementation: FIFO queues.
+* Performance: average waiting time in queue.

 ### Shortest-Job-First (SJF) Scheduling
 Determine which processes to go first based on their CPU burst time.